-Treating Common Ailments With Panikoorka
+Common Ailments and Panikoorka

 The versatility of the plant offers many options for use and methods of application.
 For those suffering from arthritis, the leaves of the plant can be boiled in water.
 This decoction can be taken orally for several days to help reduce the symptoms of arthritis.

 The leaf extract relieves dermal itching, allergies, infections, wounds, etc. For insect bites and scorpion bites, apply the extract directly.

 Indigestion, gas, and diarrhea, can be alleviated using leaf extract.
 For adults with gas, mix the extract with honey and heat it until it is warm; take it orally two times a day.
 The plant may also be used to relieve problems associated with ulcers.

 For stomach ailments in children (stomach pain, intestinal worms, etc.), mix the juice with sugar and give it to children three times a day.

 Urinary Tract Issues

 The leaves are traditionally used for urinary diseases in adults.
 Take a decoction of the plant several times a day for one week for best results.

 Mathew, Angala, Mathew, Babuji, TP, Ajesh.
 2016.
 Ethnomedical survey of medicinal plants having antipyretic effect used by Paliya tribes in Idukki district of Kerala.
 Journal of Traditional and Folk Practices.